The downfall of Bronze Age civilization (LBAC, Part 1)

 While Egypt continued to limp along after the collapse, Greece came back stronger than it ever had been.
 After the 800s BCE writing reappears in Greece, now adopting the Phoenician alphabet rather than Linear B, a system much better equipped to describe their language, and one much of the world still uses some form of today.
 Indeed, the vacuum left by the downfalls of some of the civilizations in the area was what allowed others to rise, including the Phoenicians, the Etruscans, the Romans, the Persians, the Israelites—the groups we think of as the wellsprings of Western civilization.

 The apocalypse has haunted our species’ imagination however—a fall from a past Golden Age to one with diminished capacities and humbler hopes, or the end of all things: the Deluge, the End of Days, the Second Coming, Ragnarǫkkr, Frashokereti.
 No doubt for those trying to survive through those years of tumultuous destruction and catastrophic change, it was a grim struggle.
 But the arc of history, it seems, was toward the good.
 So if we are in the apocalyptical times that some suggest, perhaps it will represent an opportunity for some eventual betterment.

 Read Subsequent Articles in this Series

-- From “‘Priam’s Castle Blazing’: A Thousand Years of Trojan Memories”, Troy and the Trojan War, John Lawrence Angel, Machteld Johanna Mellink, eds., 1984.
+- From John Lawrence Angel, “‘Priam’s Castle Blazing’: A Thousand Years of Trojan Memories”, Troy and the Trojan War, Machteld Johanna Mellink, ed., 1984.

 - Hoffner & Beckman, 2009, my emphasis.